Foundations of Descriptive and Inferential Statistics: Measures of variability

 \subsection{Sample standard deviation}

-For ease of handling dimensions associated with a metrically scaled 1--D variable $X$, one defines the dimensionful {\bf sample standard deviation} $s$ (metr) simply as the positive square root of the sample variance, i.e., \be s := +\sqrt{s^{2}} \ , \ee such that a measure for the spread of data results which shares the dimension of $X$ and its arithmetical mean~$\bar{x}$.
+For ease of handling dimensions associated with a metrically scaled one-dimensional variable $X$, one defines the dimensionful \textbf{sample standard deviation} $s$ (metr) simply as the positive square root of the sample variance~(\ref{eq:sampvardescr}), i.e., \be s := +\sqrt{s^{2}} \ , \ee such that a measure for the spread of data results which shares the dimension of $X$ and its sample mean~$\bar{x}$.